kubescape/kubescape.io/docs/docs/operator/bill-of-behavior/quickstart.md

 Node-agent writes alerts to **stdout** by default — read them with `kubectl logs`.
 This walkthrough covers various exceptions,  you should note that the network alerts often depend on actual resolution.
-So **R0005** (DNS exfil) and **R0011** (Unexpected egress) needs an external connection.
-You can follow along without placing the LDAP and attacker-server on a public location and read adapt the CEL rules to understand which rules fire exactly when.
+So **R0005** (DNS exfil) and **R0011** (Unexpected egress) need an external connection.
+You can follow along without placing the LDAP and attacker-server on a public location and read/adapt the CEL rules to understand which rules fire exactly when.

 The general pattern is to ensure that sbobs of `your-sbob-name` exist and to bind